Schilling video game firm declares bankruptcy

-BOSTON (Reuters) - 38 Studios, the video game company run by former Red Sox baseball great Curt Schilling, declared bankruptcy on Thursday, weeks after laying off most of its staff and being cut off from funds by the state of Rhode Island.
+BOSTON, June 7 (Reuters) - 38 Studios, the video game company run by former Red Sox baseball great Curt Schilling, declared bankruptcy o n T hursday, weeks after laying off most of its staff and being cut off from funds by the state of Rhode Island.

 “This action comes after several weeks when the company has reviewed, considered and received the recommendations and advice with respect to potential avenues for relief that are currently available,” the company said in a statement.